koalkoal4/bolt-generated-project/src/pages/posts/post1.md

       </div>
       <h2 class="text-2xl font-semibold text-slate-800 dark:text-slate-100 mb-3">Seek Professional Help</h2>
       <p class="text-lg text-slate-600 dark:text-slate-300">
-        If you hit a wall, contact a certified trainer.
-They offer personalized guidance—I've learned so much from them myself!
+        If you hit a wall or are struggling with a particular problem, I always recommend contacting a certified professional trainer.
+They give you personal guidance — I’ve learned a ton from them myself!
       </p>
     </div>
   </div>